 - Wellness support from the Counseling Center

-- Over 1,800 student groups to get involved with
+- Close to 1,000 student groups to get involved with

 - A vast range of study abroad opportunities